salilab/imp/doc/manual/subtree.md

    - `git subtree push` is very slow, since it has to examine every commit in the %IMP repository.
-   - If this fails with `fatal: bad object`, then it needs you to do a `git subtree pull` first.
+   - If this fails with `fatal: bad object`, then it needs you to do a `tools/git/update-pmi.sh` or `git subtree pull` (see below) first.

- - To incorporate changes from the PMI repository into %IMP, use
+ - To incorporate changes from the PMI repository into %IMP, use the utility script

-    `git subtree pull --squash -m "Get latest PMI." --prefix=modules/pmi git@github.com:salilab/pmi.git develop`
+    `tools/git/update-pmi.sh`

-   - This will condense all of the PMI changes into a single %IMP commit (`--squash`) then merge that into %IMP itself (so you'll always end up with two commits in %IMP, regardless of how many were made to PMI).
+   - This will squash all of the PMI changes into a single %IMP commit, which you can then `git push` into the %IMP repository in the normal way.
+(There is a `git subtree pull` command which is supposed to achieve the same thing, but the syntax is more complicated, and we find that often the commits it generates are enormous and touch every file in %IMP.)
-     *IMPORTANT*: check the squashed commit with `git show` before you push;
-     sometimes `subtree` gets confused and makes an enormous commit that touches every file in %IMP.
-If this happens, squash the PMI commits manually (e.g. with `git cherry-pick --strategy=recursive -Xsubtree=modules/pmi/`
-     and `git rebase -i`) and make sure your final commit message looks like the standard `subtree` one (notably, that it includes a `git-subtree-split:` line).

 Note that since `git subtree` commands can be very slow, if you will be working a lot with a subtree it is probably faster to checkout its own repository